61. Impressionism

 Paul was painting again.

 “Impressionism,” Sakhr said.
 “I remember when it became popular.
 The first impressionist paintings I saw were in the Chicago Institute of Art when it first opened.
 I don’t suppose it meant much to me then, but I remember thinking how strange they looked.
-At first I thought it was gimmick, just a passing phase, but as I thought that, I realized how many times I’d thought that same thought before.
+At first I thought it was a gimmick, just a passing phase, but as I thought that, I realized how many times I’d thought that same thought before.
 Every new fashion, every new style… it’s a gimmick.
 I even remember the first time I saw a three dimensional picture.
 Not a hologram or anything like that.
 I mean good-old basic perspective.
 It seems obvious now, but before it existed, it simply never occurred to people.
 We lived in a world of hieroglyphs and orthogonal views.
 Straight ahead or straight to the side.
 I mean, this was a long time ago, before Jesus walked earth, if he did.
 The first time you see a painting with perspective, your mind has to take a moment to comprehend the 3D concept upon a 2D surface.
 I’m probably the only person alive who wasn’t a child when that moment occurred to me.
 It was… a breakthrough, but even then, the first thought in my head?
 Gimmick.
 I thought it was a novelty that took away from the art itself, even as everyone around me marveled.
 It took me years before I accepted it.
 When we’re young, we can accept change.
 We’re still learning the world.
 When we see new things, we see their potential.
 When we’re older and we see new things, all we see is how it’s not part of the world we know, thus it’s wrong.
 The hardest lesson I learned was how to accept the world changing around me.
 New cultures form.
 New generations come up with their own ideas.
 The world moves on.
 We have to accept it, because it will happen regardless.
 Denying change only puts you in the past.”

 Paul kept painting as though he were alone.